weismanm12/movies-analysis/README.md

    - The newly created movies database was analyzed using SQL to extract the necessary data and Python to transform/visualize results

 ---
-## Extracting and Cleaning Raw Data with Python
+## Extracting, Cleaning, and Validating Raw Data with Python

 The first step of this project involved extracted the datasets from IMDb, cleaning the data, and structuring the data in a format optimized for storage in a SQL database and analysis.
 Below is an abbrevated version of this process.
 To view the full process along with the Python code, see the [raw data cleaning file](raw_data_cleaning.ipynb).